sznfng/sznfng.github.io/teaching.md

 ## LaTeX

-+ [Drawing diagrams with TikZ](https://www.overleaf.com/read/tyrrnsrqvsth) (NB: a lot of the code in this tutorial is taken from Dr. James Crippen [tutorial](https://ling.auf.net/lingbuzz/003379))
++ [Drawing diagrams with TikZ](https://www.overleaf.com/read/tyrrnsrqvsth) (NB: a lot of the code in this tutorial is taken from Dr. James Crippen's [tutorial](https://ling.auf.net/lingbuzz/003379))
 + [Conference abstract template](https://www.overleaf.com/read/hcytpyymdwyh)

 ## Teaching at Yale University